9ziggy9/Zigital/README.md

 is implemented via Flask/SQLAlchemy.

 Zigital uses a finite state machine implementation to model the circuits in real time.
-Wire paths are instantiated via A* and connections populate the FSM.
+Wire paths are computed via A* and connections instantiates populate the FSM.

 ## Brief tutorial
 It is best practice to place down components and then move on to wire, click inputs to outputs to